 Determine the Shape of the Helmet

-Shape plays a big deal in determining under which profession or activity a helmet would be used.
+Shape plays a significant role in determining which profession or activity a helmet would be used.

-Before considering the size of the helmet, you should check its shape first to find out whether the helmet you need would be a cycling one or one found in construction sites.
+Before considering the size of the helmet, you should check its shape to determine whether you need a cycling helmet or one for construction sites.

-You obviously cannot use a helmet meant for cyclists in an industrial or construction environment because it may not have been designed to withstand the type of hazards present in such environments.
+You cannot use a helmet meant for cyclists in an industrial or construction environment because it may not have been designed to withstand the hazards present in such environments.

-There are usually three types of shapes involving helmets, including long oval, intermediate oval, and round oval.
+There are usually three types of shapes involving helmets: long oval, intermediate oval, and round oval.

 Long oval – The shape of the head tends to be longer front-to-back rather than side-to-side.

-Intermediate oval – The shape of the helmet would be slightly longer from front to back as compared to side-to-side.
+Intermediate oval – The helmet’s shape would be slightly longer from front to back compared to side-to-side.
 This also tends to be the most common shape.

-Round, oval shape – The shape of the helmet is almost equal from side to side as it is front-to-back.
+Round, oval shape—The helmet’s shape is almost equal from side to side and front to back.

 Measure the Circumference of Your Head Employing a Flexible Measuring Tape

 Using a flexible measuring tape, wrap it around your head.
-You are advised to position it above your eyebrows and ensure that the tape lays flat against your head and doesn’t pinch at any corner.
+You should position it above your eyebrows and ensure the tape lays flat against your head and doesn’t pinch at any corner.
 Generally, the tape should be considered level all around.
 Also, note that:

-1. Measuring your head’s head circumference could prove to be a challenge, and, therefore, you are advised to ask a family member or friend for help.
+1. Measuring your head circumference could prove challenging, so you are advised to ask a family member or friend for help.

 This would increase your chances of survival.
-Alternatively, you can use a mirror to enable you to level the tape better.
+Alternatively, you can use a mirror to level the tape better.

-2. If you’re entirely on your own, be sure to cross the ends of the tape on the front of your head for the readings to be much more comfortable.
+2. If you’re entirely on your own, cross the ends of the tape on the front of your head to make the readings much more comfortable.

 Note the Measurement on the Tape